MobilityData/gbfs/gbfs.md

 File Name | REQUIRED | Defines
 ---|---|---
 gbfs.json | Yes <br/>*(as of v2.0)* | Auto-discovery file that links to the other files published for the system.
-To avoid circular references this file SHOULD NOT contain links to `manifest.json`. manifest.json | Conditionally REQUIRED | Required of any GBFS dataset provider that publishes more than one GBFS dataset.
+To avoid circular references this file MUST NOT contain links to `manifest.json`. manifest.json | Conditionally REQUIRED | Required of any GBFS dataset provider that publishes more than one GBFS dataset.
 For example, if you publish one set of files for Berlin and a different set for Paris, this file is REQUIRED.
 A discovery file containing a comprehensive list of `gbfs.json` URLs for all GBFS datasets published by the provider. gbfs_versions.json | OPTIONAL | Lists all feed endpoints published according to versions of the GBFS documentation. system_information.json | Yes | Details including system operator, system location, year implemented, URL, contact info, time zone.